Lowe’s Mobile Shopping, Simplified

 The Problem

-• Checkout friction stacks up (fulfillment confusion, long forms, sign-in interruptions)
+• Checkout adds friction with confusing fulfillment options, long forms, and sign-in interruptions.

 The Solution